Skip to content

 User Scratch

-All users have access to a large, temporary, work-in-progress directory for storing data, called a scratch directory in /data/scratch/$USER or $USER_SCRATCH.
+All users have access to a large, temporary, work-in-progress directory for storing data, called a scratch directory in /scratch/$USER or $USER_SCRATCH.
 Use this directory to store very large datasets or temporary pipeline intermediates for a short period of time while running your jobs.
 The maximum amount of data a single user can store in network scratch is 100 TB at once.

 Network scratch is available on the login node and each compute node.
 This storage is a GPFS high performance file system providing roughly 1 PB of storage.
 If using scratch, this should be your jobs' primary working directory, unless the job would benefit from local scratch (see below).